AndreProenza/Football-Leaks/Stage2/README.md

-An agent seized both computers and created two forensically sound images of the hard disks, storing these images in the following two artifact files (these files can be downloaded from ... and ...)
+An agent seized both computers and created two forensically sound images of the hard disks, storing these images in the following two artifact files (these files can be downloaded from charlied_disk.tar.gz ... and backup_disk.tar.gz...)

 | File                 | MD5                               | Description
 |:--------------------:|:---------------------------------:|:----------------------------------------------------